PragatiDBhat/Portfolio/index.md

 3. **Search for Prey (Exploration):** To ensure a balance between exploration and exploitation, WOA randomly selects between shrinking encircling and spiral updating positions.
 This stochastic behavior helps in diversifying the search agents' movements, avoiding local optima.

-### Applications

-WOA has been successfully applied to various fields, including:
-- Engineering design optimization
-- Feature selection in machine learning
-- VNF scheduling and consolidation
-- Image processing
-- Robotics

 The algorithm's simplicity, flexibility, and efficiency make it a popular choice for solving complex optimization problems.[WOA](https://github.com/PragatiDBhat/Portfolio/blob/main/Codes/whaleoptimisation.cpp)